eaasi/user-handbook/source/resources/faq.rst

 Even if you do somehow save an infected environment, the damage should be isolated to that environment/image.
 To have any effect outside the emulated environment, the malware would have to bridge out of the "guest" operating system to the "host" system running the EaaSI platform - a fully up-to-date, modern, secure OS, managed by our node system administrators.
 Legacy malware just wasn't written to behave or be effective this way.
-And in any case, EaaSI is further deployed on host systems via Docker containers, which provides even another layer of network protection between any emulated environment and your host network.
+And in any case, our emulated environments
+(and the EaaSI platform itself) are further deployed on host systems via Docker containers, which provides even another layer of network protection between any emulated environment and your host network.

 The more likely concern would be modern malware and vulnerabilities that are specifically designed to target emulation